codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_1_about_the_vmsav8-64_address_translation_syste.md

 In AArch64 state, the VA address space has a maximum address width of 48 bits.
 With a single VA range this gives a maximum VA space of 256TB, with VA range of 0x0000_0000_0000_0000 to 0x0000_FFFF_FFFF_FFFF.
+However, for the EL1&0 translation stage the VA range is split into two subranges, one at the bottom of the full 64-bit address range of the PC, and one at the top, as follows: